Robin Hood Line: Service

 As of March 2020, the Robin Hood Line operates a Monday to Saturday service between 05:40 and 22:20.
-During the day, trains run at half-hourly intervals between Nottingham and Mansfield Woodhouse, with one service an hour continuing to Worksop, and the full journey taking 67 minutes.
+During the day, trains run at hourly intervals between Nottingham and Worksop, the full journey taking 67 minutes.

 A Sunday service began on 7 December 2008, with ten trains running between Nottingham and Mansfield Woodhouse between 09:15 and 22:30.
 Four of those continued to Worksop.

 The Sunday service was funded by Derbyshire County Council and Nottinghamshire County Council.
 An understanding was made with the Department for Transport that, if the patronage reached an agreed threshold after two years, it would consider taking over the service and incorporate it within the East Midlands Trains franchise.
 However, this service was not a commercial success north of Mansfield Woodhouse, and Nottinghamshire County Council decided to reduce its funding and prioritise running a reduced Sunday service from 22 May 2011.
 The service runs eight times each Sunday between Nottingham and Mansfield Woodhouse and return.